suneeta-mall/fable-flow/docs/blog/index.md

   <h2><a href="2024/03/15/the-curiosity-imperative-why-wonder-is-the-foundation-of-future-ready-learning/">The Curiosity Imperative: Why Wonder is the Foundation of Future-Ready Learning</a></h2>

   <p class="post-excerpt-large">
-    In our digital age, children are increasingly subjected to passive entertainment that systematically diminishes their innate curiosity.
-This founding essay explores why nurturing wonder in early childhood is more critical now than ever before—and how AI-powered multi-sensory storytelling can help preserve and amplify the curiosity that will define the next generation's success.
+    Children today are increasingly steeped in passive entertainment that dims their innate curiosity.
+This founding essay explores why nurturing wonder in early childhood matters more than ever—and how AI-powered multi-sensory storytelling can help preserve it.
   </p>

   <div class="post-highlights">